Welcome to

 Learn clarinet with local London teachers — lessons for all ages and levels.

-Teachers near London
+Our Clarinet Teachers in London

-Browse a few nearby teachers to get started — or search again above to refine.
+Browse local clarinet teachers to get started, or search again above to find the nearest clarinet teacher to you.

 Working within the industry for the last 8 years, I have performed with some of the UK’s leading big bands, pop, reggae and contemporary music artists as well as appearing on radio and television as a saxophonist.
 I have entertained audiences at some of the UK’s most prestigious venues including the Royal Albert Hall, The Sage and Ronnie Scott’s and performed internationally at music festivals including Latitude, Southside/Hurricane (Germany), Echoes of Earth (India), Jazzablanca (Morocco) and the London Jazz Festival.
 I have also composed and performed original works with my own quartet and for the Patchwork Jazz Orchestra and National Youth Jazz Orchestra.
 Alongside performing and composing, I have taught saxophone, flute, and clarinet privately and in primary and secondary schools for four years and have helped lead numerous workshops on improvisation and ensemble playing in schools and music hubs around the UK.
 I teach both jazz and classical styles to all age and ability ranges and tailor all lessons to suit each student’s individual goals.
 Music Qualifications & Achievements: Bmus jazz saxophone (1st Class Honours) – Royal Academy of Music (2016) A level music (A) (2012) GCSE Music (A*) (2010) Grade 8 saxophone – ABRSM Grade 5 clarinet – ABRSM Grade 5 music theory – ABRSM

-About clarinet lessons in London
+About Clarinet lessons in London

 Discover clarinet tutors in London offering orchestral and solo coaching, technique and exam prep.